-At Bright Kids we embrace the Fundamental British Values (FBV’s) into our curriculum and are already delivering these within the Early Years Foundation Stage.
-There are four main themes to the Fundamental British Values (FBV’s) and they are listed here along with some of the learning links that we support in our settings.
+At Bright Kids we embrace the Fundamental British Values (FBV’s) into our curriculum.
+We are already delivering these within the Early Years Foundation Stage.
+There are four main themes to the Fundamental British Values (FBV’s).
+They are listed here along with some of the learning links that we support in our settings.
 If you ever suspect a concern then use the contact numbers at the end of this page to take further advice or act immediately.

 Fundamental British Values